 For those customers with full Great Britain coverage contracts of OS MasterMap there is a Managed GB Set service.
-The Managed GB Set is available for all vector layers of OS MasterMap.

 The Managed GB Sets service is a means of processing identical orders faster, thus improving delivery times, with benefits for GB customers and partners.
 Subscribers to this service will automatically receive their updates (full supply or COUs) on CD or DVD, either quarterly or every six weeks.